awslabs/graphstorm/docs/source/graph-construction/gs-processing/usage/aws-infra-index.rst

 After successfully installing the necessary dependencies for GSProcessing and configuring the input parameters, you can now initiate GSProcessing jobs utilizing AWS resources.

-We support to run GSProcessing jobs on different AWS Infras including: sagemaker, emr-serverless, emr
+We support running GSProcessing jobs on different AWS execution environments including: Amazon SageMaker, EMR Serverless, and EMR on EC2.

 Running distributed jobs on Amazon SageMaker: